 We are a Delaware corporation that was formed on January 31, 2002.
-We operate through two Israel-based subsidiaries, Enertec, our wholly-owned subsidiary, and Micronet, our consolidated subsidiary, which develop, manufacture, integrate and globally market rugged computers, tablets and computer-based systems and instruments for the commercial, defense and aerospace markets.
+We operate through two Israel-based companies, Enertec, our wholly-owned subsidiary, and Micronet, in which we have a controlling interest, which develop, manufacture, integrate and globally market rugged computers, tablets and computer-based systems and instruments for the commercial, defense and aerospace markets.
 Our products, solutions and services are designed to perform in severe environments and battlefield conditions.